python-lodz/pythonlodz.org/.augment/rules/general.md

-avoid overengineering and keep simple, related concepts together avoid unnecessary exception handling, prefer stric types, input verification and simpler code later when supported by the lib use Annotation syntax
+avoid overengineering and keep simple, related concepts together avoid unnecessary exception handling, prefer stric types, input verification and simpler code later when supported by the lib use Annotation syntax use git add with files list, never add all files to the repository